matiaskorhonen/monit/README.md

 ## Compatibility

-At the moment the is only compatible with Ruby 1.9.2.
+At the moment the gem is only compatible with Ruby 1.9.2.

 ## License and copyright